Mayank1432/Little-Lemon/README.md

-# My capstone project for the Meta Front-End Developer Professional Certificate
+# My capstone project for the Meta Front-End Developer Professional